 When I started all I had was John Barry’s Alpine climbing handbook to guide me, but these days you have literally hundreds of well constructed, in-depth and up to date pots, blogs and features on the web about winter climbing.
-Spending a few - well maybe more than a few - hours on the internet, and a novice winter climber can gather a several life times (and a few death ones too) about winter safety, gear, strategy and technique - not to mention inspiration.
+Spending a few - well maybe more than a few - hours on the internet, and a novice winter climber can gather several lifetimes (and a few dead ones too) about winter safety, gear, strategy and technique - not to mention inspiration.

 Buy Cold climbs

 Buy it and sit and look at the pictures over and over.
-Look at the crap gear they had, cutting steps or swinging axes people wouldn’t want to climb grade I gullies with.
+Look at the crap gear they had, cutting steps or swinging axes people wouldn’t want to climb grade I gullys with.
 These men weren’t gods, they just had balls.
-You on the other hand are also not a god, but to those guys you’d look like the ice climbing version of Predator; decked out with alien technology curved axes and mono points, boots that together weigh less than one of their, and clothing that you could nip up Everest with - not to mention 8.5mm dry coated ropes, cams, nuts, ice hooks, tri cams, helmets, GPS, up to the second weather and avalanche forecasts and UKC posts about conditions.
-So instead of flicking through Cold Climbs and looking how hard all the routes look, just think about the outrageous advantage you have over those guys.
-Frankly it’s cheating.
+You on the other hand are also not a god, but to those guys, you’d look like the ice climbing version of Predator; decked out with alien technology curved axes and mono points, boots that together weigh less than one of their, and clothing that you could nip up Everest with - not to mention 8.5mm dry coated ropes, cams, nuts, ice hooks, tricams, helmets, GPS, up to the second weather and avalanche forecasts and UKC posts about conditions.
+So instead of flicking through Cold Climbs and looking at how hard all the routes look, just think about the outrageous advantage, you have over those guys.
+Frankly, it’s cheating.

 Put it together

 As with training put a plan together for your dreams climbs.
-If you do fuck all you’ll do fuck all, so stick too it and make you your project.
+If you do fuck all you’ll do fuck all, so stick to it and make you your project.
 When the day comes forget all I said about it being easy - that’s just a trick to make you try.
 It will be hard.
 You want it to be hard - don’t you?
-Instead of a reason to back down - again - revel in the routes difficulty.
+Instead of a reason to back down - again - revel in the difficulty of the route.
 Treat is like a puzzle.
 Solve what’s in front of your nose, move up and repeat.
-Carry a good rack and use good pro to bolster you upwards.
+Carry a good rack and use a good pro to bolster you upwards.
 No winter route in the UK is that long, and even the hardest classics comprise of lots of easy climbing interspersed with hard climbing.

-Also in order to make that jump may require several false starts, routes or pitches backed off, until you make it too the top.
-But once you do make - make that jump in grade - you’ll be glad it was hard, because you’ll have done somethings others dream about.
+Also in order to make that jump may require several false starts, routes or pitches backed off, until you make it to the top.
+But once you do make - make that jump in grade - you’ll be glad it was hard because you’ll have done somethings others dream about.